dev-ops-recommendation/recommendations/README.md

 * It's essentially a relationship between two products that "go together" (e.g., radio and batteries, printers and ink, shirts and pants, etc.).
 * It could also recommend based on what other customers have purchased like "customers who bought item A usually buy item B".
 * Recommendations should have a recommendation type like cross-sell, upsell, accessory, etc. This way a product page could request all of the up-sells for a product.
+*
+## Requirements
+This is the list of expected functions:

+List Resources
+Read a Resource
+Create a Resource
+Update a Resource
+Delete a Resource
+Query Resources by some attribute of the Resource Perform some stateful Action on the Resource

 ## Team Member
 * [Mandy Xu](https://github.com/mandy-cmd)